Woman awakens during surgery, feels incisions, but can’t tell doctor - NewsBreak

 Gustafson said she was frantically trying to will her body to move, so she could alert someone in the operating room that she was in pain.

-“Eventually, I was able to move my head, and to me, it felt like I was just shaking my head like crazy, but we’re told that it was very small movements,” Gustafson said.$994 hospital facility fee sends mom doctor shopping
+“Eventually, I was able to move my head, and to me, it felt like I was just shaking my head like crazy, but we’re told that it was very small movements,” Gustafson said.

 The records say, “Propofol infusion discovered not connected,” followed by, “Propofol infusion connected, inhalation agent increased.”